-Similar to how patients are treated in the trauma model, designating stroke centers as Level 1, 2, and 3 will help #EMS match patient needs to patient care. ##SurviveStroke
+Similar to how patients are treated in the trauma model, designating stroke centers as Level 1, 2, and 3 will help #EMS match patient needs to patient care. #SurviveStroke

-Less than 10% of severe stroke patients receive the appropriate care, resulting in death or long-term disability.
+One-third of eligible severe stroke patients receive the appropriate care, resulting in death or long-term disability.